 Feeders for all weather

 Make sure the feeders you use are durable enough to survive the changing British weather.
-Our Peckish All Weather range of feeders are made from hard wearing durable metal, designed to withstand all elements.
-There is a specialist feeder for every requirement, from Nyjer to sunflowers, energy balls to suet cakes.
+Our Peckish All Weather range of feeders are made from hard wearing durable metal, designed to withstand the elements.
+There is a specialist feeder for every requirement, from Nyjer to sunflowers and energy balls to suet cakes.